dbca-wa/wastd/docs/data_collection/data_collection_admin.rst

 * Google services: untick "help improve..." options.
 Keep "Back up apps etc" and "Location services" option.
 * Wait for restore to finish.
 * Skip creating a Lenovo ID.
 The "Start using your new device" button is hidden under the keyboard.
 Press "Back" to minimize keyboard.
-* Update apps and address any notifications.
+* Update Android apps if prompted and address any notifications.

 Device settings: